-How do we make best use of our bids in AdWords and other search marketing/advertising platforms?
+How do we make best use of our bids in Google Ads (formerly AdWords) and other search marketing/advertising platforms?
 What insights can we gain from our bids and when, most importantly, should we be raising our bids?
 There are a host of automated bidding strategies that Google has made available to advertisers (eCPC, Target CPA, etc.), but those all leave something to be desired, and often underperform in comparison to manual bidding.

 So, let’s review how we can analyze our account, and the manual changes we can make to improve our bidding.